ghettosh/ghettocloud/README.md

 create_openbsd_vm.sh
 --------------------
 This script is the one that actually creates the VMs on the remote (randomly selected) hosts.
 It stages up a shellscript in ./install_scripts, scp's it over to the target, then runs it over there.
-Reliable, simple, not pretty, but it works.
+Simple, not pretty, but it works.

 sync_openbsd_repo.sh
 --------------------
-This script creates a series of directories called openbsd-mirror-${VERSION}-${ARCH} and contains the same directories you would see on an official openbsd mirror.
+This script creates a series of directories called openbsd-mirror-${VERSION}-
+${ARCH} and contains the same directories you would see on an official openbsd mirror.
 We need this because we don't want to rape a mirror every time we want to build a box.
 Your newly built VMs will build themselves using these files.

 update_site_file.sh
 -------------------
-Creates a new site${version}.tgz file, and backs up the old one to ./site-backups.
+Creates a new site${version}.tgz file, and backs up the old one to ./site-back- ups.
 The script also ensures the index.txt is up-to-date.
 The site${version}.tgz file goes with the rest of the distribution sets.